 You are here

 On August 22, 2012, Russia became the 156th Member of the World Trade Organization (WTO).
 On December 14, 2012, the President signed legislation – which had been approved overwhelmingly by the U.S. Congress - terminating the application of Jackson-Vanik and extending permanent normal trade relations to Russia and Moldova.
 On December 21, 2012, the United States and Russia both filed letters with the World Trade Organization (WTO) withdrawing their notices of non-application and agreeing to have the WTO agreement apply between them.
 The application of the WTO agreement between the United States and Russia will benefit U.S. businesses and workers by improving market access for U.S. exports of goods and services and bringing Russia into a system of established, enforceable, multilateral trade rules.
+Here are a few of the United States' export opportunities From Russia's membership in the WTO.

 Looking to build on Russia’s WTO membership, the Administration is working to expand the bilateral economic relationship with Russia.
 At their June meeting at the G-20 in Los Cabos, Presidents Obama and Putin agreed that the United States and Russia could do more to meet their potential as economic partners.
 USTR, in conjunction with other relevant U.S. government agencies, is therefore looking at concrete steps that will improve the conditions for bilateral trade and investment.